 - 5.1 The Council has until December 2022 to appoint an external auditor for the audit of the 2023/24 financial year.
 In practical terms this means one of the options outlined in this report will need to be in place by Spring 2022 in order that the contract negotiation process can be carried out during 2022. - 5.2 Based on the analysis of the available options above the optimum option is option 3: opt-in to the sector led body, PSAA, that the LGA are working with.
 Greatest economies of scale will come from the maximum number of councils acting collectively and opting-in to the PSAA arrangement. - 5.2 Regulation 19 of the Local Audit (Appointing Person) Regulations 2015 requires that a decision to opt-in must be made by Full Council.
-The Audit Committee considered the options at their meeting in October and made a recommendation to Full Council to make a resolution to opt-in to the appointing persons arrangements with the PSAA.
+To comply with this regulation the Audit Committee is asked to endorse the recommendation to Full Council to make a resolution to opt-in to the appointing persons arrangements with the PSAA. - 5.3 If the Council opts to join the national procurement arrangement, PSAA need to be formally informed by 11 March 2022.